Richard "Skeets" Gallagher

 Richard "Skeets" Gallagher (July 28, 1891 – May 22, 1955) was an American actor.
-He had blue eyes and his naturally blond hair was tinged with grey from the age of sixteen.
+He had blue eyes and his naturally blond hair was tinged with gray from the age of 16.

 Biography

-He was born on July 28, 1891 in Terre Haute, Indiana.
-As a child he was nicknamed "Skeets" short for mosquito, due to his frequent speedy bursts of running.
+Gallagher was born on July 28, 1891, in Terre Haute, Indiana.
+As a child he was nicknamed Skeets, short for mosquito, because of his frequent speedy bursts of running.

 Gallagher was educated at Rose Polytechnic Institute and Indiana University.
-He first studied civil engineering and then law, but ended up on the stage.
-He began his career by writing a one-act skit that he took to a local theatre group.
+He first studied civil engineering and then law.
+His stage career began by writing a one-act skit that he took to a local theatre group.
+He started acting in vaudeville, and later signed with Paramount Pictures.

-He started acting in vaudeville, and later signed up with Paramount Pictures.
+He appeared in Frank Capra's first feature film For the Love of Mike (1927), a silent film now considered a lost film, and in several early sound films.

-He was often billed as Skeets Gallagher on Broadway and in Hollywood.
-He appeared in Frank Capra's first feature film For the Love of Mike (1927), a silent film which is now considered a lost film, and several early sound films.
+He died on May 22, 1955, in Santa Monica, California from a heart attack.

-He died on May 22, 1955, in Santa Monica, California, of a heart attack.
+Gallagher campaigned for the reelection of President Herbert Hoover in 1932.